rydmike/flex_color_scheme/README.md

 The first and simplest example shows how you can use a predefined color scheme in `FlexColorScheme` to define light and dark themes using the scheme, and then switch between the light and dark mode.
-A theme showcase widget shows the theme with several common Material widgets.
+A theme showcase widget shows the theme's effect on several common Material widgets.

-This example is basically a repeat of the Flutter default counter app modification earlier, but with a different `HomePage` and a way to change the `MaterialApp` active `themeMode` property value via the `FlexThemeModeSwitch` switch on the `HomePage`, using a normal value changed callback function.
+This example is basically a repeat of the Flutter default counter app modification earlier, but with a different `HomePage` and a way to change the `MaterialApp` active `themeMode` property value with the `FlexThemeModeSwitch` switch on the `HomePage`.
+This done in the example by using simple value changed callback function.

  ```dart
 void main() => runApp(const DemoApp());